euwbah/ENBP-notes/5 Production.md

 ### Product Routing

-+ Represents a series of sequential operations that must be carried out in the process of producing that product
++ **Represents a series of sequential operations that must be carried out in the process of producing that product**
-+ Consists of (not important):
++ Consists of (important??):
     * Operations
     * Sequence
         - Standard